strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 $ node .
 ```

+Temporarily changing the `httpPort` and `port` values in `server/config.json` to the standard values for HTTP and HTTPS enables you to get a Lightouse audit result with perfect scores in all categories.
+Since it's not a good idea to start LoopBack using `sudo`, this makes it impractical to get a perfect Lighthouse score while running your app locally for day to day development.
+However, you can still achieve a perfect Lighthouse score when deploying your web app to a staging or to a production environment.

 ## What’s next?

-While this web app meets the technical requirements for being a Progressive Web App, it's not much of an app at this point.
+While this web app (either the pre-built copy from the "quick start" section or the version you created yourself using the "tutorial" section) meets the technical requirements for being a Progressive Web App, it's not much of an app at this point.
 The next steps would be to flesh out the frontend app with your actual content and desired app capabilities.
 You could continue to write the frontend web app using plain JavaScript, or you may want to use a frontend framework such as React, Preact, Polymer, Ember.js, or Vue.js.

 You will likely also want to add a local, Offline First database to your app.
 PouchDB is a JavaScript database that syncs and can run in a web browser, making it a great fit for Progressive Web Apps.
 Even better, PouchDB can sync its data with [Apache CouchDB](http://couchdb.apache.org/) or [IBM Cloudant](https://www.ibm.com/cloud/cloudant).
 Check out the [Shopping List](https://github.com/ibm-watson-data-lab/shopping-list) series of demo apps for examples of frontend Progressive Web Apps that use PouchDB.
 Reference implementations are available for [React](https://github.com/ibm-watson-data-lab/shopping-list-react-pouchdb), [Preact](https://github.com/ibm-watson-data-lab/shopping-list-preact-pouchdb), [Polymer](https://github.com/ibm-watson-data-lab/shopping-list-polymer-pouchdb), [Ember.js](https://github.com/ibm-watson-data-lab/shopping-list-emberjs-pouchdb), and [Vue.js](https://github.com/ibm-watson-data-lab/shopping-list-vuejs-pouchdb).